-It’s February, which means we’re celebrating Black History Month in the United States.
+It’s February, which means we’re celebrating Black History Month.
 This month, we recognize the wonderful achievements of African Americans and remember our country’s history of racial tension.
 Today, we’d like to focus on the brilliant and multi-talented poet and writer, Maya Angelou.

 [This post contains Amazon affiliate links.
 When you click on those links to make purchases,